Your address will show here +12 34 56 78

 In early November, Sunseed was really lucky to welcome 10 Bulgarian kids and their lovely teachers.

 We created a varied program all connected to sustainability as the group was on a mission through Spain all about this topic.
-They stayed four 4 days and got a broad expression of how life in Sunseed is lived.
+This four-day stay was made possible by the “Knowledge through Adventure” project of “Bulgarsko shkolo,” co-funded by the ERASMUS+ program, and got a broad expression of how life in Sunseed is lived.

 From natural tie dyeing to herbal salt-making from our gardens over self-made pomegranate juice and sauerkraut.